 Thanks to regenerative medicine, it’s possible to replace tissues damaged by disease, injury, or genetics.
 At Martin Orthopedics, the team of board-certified, fellowship-trained physicians uses regenerative medicine to relieve pain and encourage the body’s natural healing process.
-To make an appointment at the office in Little Rock, North Little Rock, Hot Springs Village, Benton, Cabot, or White Hall, Arkansas, call or book online today.
+To make an appointment at the office in Little Rock, North Little Rock, Cabot, AR, call or book online today.

 Regenerative medicine uses natural growth factors, like platelet-rich plasma or stem cells, to repair soft tissues.
 Treatment is minimally invasive and requires no downtime or recovery period.
 What’s more, because regenerative medicine uses all-natural compounds, there’s little risk of side effects.